php-fig/fig-standards/proposed/autoloader/combined.md

 1. Overview
 -----------

-This PSR specifies the rules for an interoperable PHP autoloader which maps namespaces to file system paths, and that can co-exist with any other SPL registered autoloader.
+This PSR specifies the rules for an interoperable PHP autoloader that maps namespaces to file system paths, and that can co-exist with any other SPL registered autoloader.